RishabhRD/codeforces/learnings.md

 - 1591D: Dynamic programming with 2 pointers can be powerful.
 Some times when we have O(n^2) time available, we can do something like F(i, j) = F(i + 1, j
   - 1. - f(i, j) kind of stuff

+## Proving techiniques

+- If a and b are 2 dependent variables contributing to something, then without loss of generality we can define behaviour of a variable and according to that behaviour of other variable would be chosen.